Pandiculate your Way to Health

 Since pandiculation offers us an avenue into motor memory, our memory itself becomes clearer and our focus is much sharper.

-Pandiculation is just another aspect of hygiene.
+Pandiculation is just another aspect of hygiene like brushing our teeth.

 We can pandiculate to re-organize our movement software.
 Sort of like updating our computers.